 - The Resolution.

-The story is introduced in Exposition with the main characters in play.
-The reader gets a glimpse of their personalities, the location of the story and the background.
+The story is introduced in Exposition with the main characters in the play.
+The reader gets a glimpse of their personalities, the location of the story, and the background.

 Plot Point 1 – This is the point in the story where the character is in the midst of the action that she thinks will help her achieve her goal.
 It sets the ball rolling, the story picks up pace.